gem/oq-engine/doc/manual/oq-manual.rst

       </nrml>

-The initial portion of the schema contains general information that describes some general aspects of the fragilitymodel.
-The information in this metadata section is common to all of the functions in the fragilitymodel and needs to be included at the beginning of every fragilitymodel file.
+The initial portion of the schema contains general information that describes some general aspects of the *Fragility Model*.
+The information in this metadata section is common to all of the functions in the *Fragility Model* and needs to be included at the beginning of every *Fragility Model* file.
 The parameters of the metadata section are shown in the snippet below and described after the snippet:

 .. code:: xml